Secondary School Selection 2020-21

 All student registrations for grades 7 and 9 can now be completed online – it’s convenient, fast, and ensures your information is accurate.

-To begin, parents should identify the schools they most want their child to attend using the school selection booklets below and ranking their top five choices.
+To begin, parents should identify the schools they most want their child to attend and ranking their top five choices.
+Beginning in mid-December, School Choice Booklets for both 7th and 9th grades will be available for review/download.
 When you are ready to make a choice, an online application can be completed at www.rcsdk12.org/register.

 School Selection Booklets & Registration Forms

 Please click below to view or download the document of your choice.
-For your convenience, online registration is now available for all applicants for students entering grades 7 and 9.
+For your convenience, online registration is also available for students entering grades 7 and 9.

 What if I want my child to remain at their current School?